zhangster12/Obsidian-BJJ-Notes/Sweeps/Muscle Sweep.md

 # Overview
-The <u>Muscle Sweep</u> is a sweep that can be used when the opponent stands up in [Closed Guard](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FClosed%20Guard).
+The <u>Muscle Sweep</u> is a sweep that can be used when the passer stands up in [Closed Guard](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FClosed%20Guard).

 ![Muscle Sweep](https://www.bjjee.com/wp-content/uploads/2019/08/Kurt-Osiander.jpg)
 # Setup